bugzmanov/nes_ebook/src/chapter_5_1.md

 For now, we can ignore the last column and focus on the first five.

 The fourth column ```@ 80 = 0200 = 00``` is somewhat interesting.
 * The first number is the actual mem reference that we get if we apply an offset to the requesting address.
-0xE1 is using the "Indirect X" addressing mode and the offset is defined by register X
+0xE1 is using the "Indirect X" addressing mode, and the offset is defined by register X
-* The second number is a 2-byte target address that was fetched from **[0x80 ..
+* The second number is a 2-byte target address fetched from **[0x80 ..
 0x81]**.
 In this case it's [*0x00*, *0x02*]
 * The third number is content of address cell 0x0200

 We already have a place to intercept CPU execution: